ADGEfficiency/course-starter-python/neuapp/blog/hypermodern-python.md

 type: post
 ---

-All Python developers are challenged by the size and velocity of Python's large & dynamic ecosystem.
+Every Python developer is challenged by the size and velocity of Python's large & dynamic ecosystem.

 <center>
   <img src="/hypermodern-python/a computer in the style of mc escher.png" width="80%" align="center">